 Include the compensation and benefits that the contract employee will receive and on what schedule.
 Other than compensation, most of these are optional for a 1099 contractor or freelancer worker.
 However, for direct hire employees, you’ll want to include most of these.

 - Compensation: Include the dollar amount and how often it’s to be paid.
 Example: You will receive $22 an hour paid every other week on Wednesday.

 - Bonus: Include the dollar or percent to be received and under what conditions.
 Example: 5% annual bonus paid if OSHA training audit at or above 95%.

 - Health insurance benefits: List any and all of the benefits you will offer to the employee.
-Example: We offer medical, dental, and vision benefits, contributing 50% toward the ‘employee-only’ premium.
+Example: We offer medical, dental, and vision benefits, contributing 50% toward the “employee-only” premium.
 See benefits enrollment form for more detail.

-Both are legally binding, except in California, where non-compete agreements tend not to hold up.
-You can include clauses in your contract like the ones provided in the templates above or attach separate documents to cover these two issues.
+Both are legally binding, except in California, where noncompete agreements tend not to hold up.
+You can include clauses in your contract similar to the ones provided in the templates above or attach separate documents to cover these two issues.

 Dispute Resolution Process